The best cookware is often unconventional.

 90% of my cooking is done with is a frying pan.
+Use the best pasta maker to make a stir fry, or a mean chicken Alfredo.
 The remainder is split somewhere between the microwave (oatmeal in the morning – TJ’s Oats) and the toaster oven.
 The latter of those two involves a frying pan.
 However, until recently, sticking a non-stick pan in the oven was a non-starter.
 Until now.
 Enter the Radical Pan and with that my Radical Pan review.
 Could it be the best non stick pan?

 - A laundry list of certification.
 But, in short, it’s safe to use unlike to some questionable non-stick pans

 - Can go into the oven at up to 500 degree F (i.e. greater versatility)

 - Hard anodized means it’s super durable

 - Cook’s food evenly, but heat retention doesn’t stand up to my more expensive All Clad Copper pans